dasmy/MooseToGraphviz/README.md

 ----
 * Avoid pointing to self, e.g. in file:///Users/mathias/workspace/moose/modules/tensor_mechanics/tests/crystal_plasticity/crysp_user_object.i.svg .
   There, a kernel/BC has the same name as the variable.
 Maybe always start the search at variables?
+* Think about how to deal with comments